-28 Partially based on a similar table provided in the Public Private Partnerships Reference Guide V 2.0 (World Bank 2014)
+$^{28}$ Partially based on a similar table provided in the Public Private Partnerships Reference Guide V 2.0 (World Bank 2014)

-rather than a concept ratio than a concept In those contexts, the legal term is usually used for any PPP contract in which the majority of the revenues come from the budget or public service payments.
-This is also the case in EU national accounting standards (ESA 2010).
-Some countries however (such as Brazil) treat as PPPs any contract of a DBFOM type that includes any level or amount of public payments.
-Joint Ventures or "empresas mixtas" A JV is a structure where the contracted party is a company owned by public and private shareholders.
-It is referred to as "empresa mixta" in Spanish-speaking countries (usually as a defined legal term and a procurement method).
 The public investor may be an existing SOE that wants to partner with a private economic operator to jointly develop and operate a new or existing project.
 On other occasions, there is no existing public company and the government wants to promote a PPP where it will reserve certain percentage of economic and voting rights (or even control the company, the arrangement then being regarded as an institutional PPP - see below).
 In these structures, the private shareholder is selected under a competitive process and the SPV is jointly created by public and private parties.
 These legal structures can be used for DBFOM contracts and for O&M/service contracts.
 Mixed equity companies are rarely seen in government-pays PPP schemes.
-Public service contact plus a project support agreement These are terms coined by the EBRD to refer to a particular structure developed by a Multilateral Development Bank (MDB) in some PPPs in eastern Europe (mostly for water supply projects).
+Public service contact These are terms coined by the EBRD to refer to a particular structure plus a project support developed by a Multilateral Development Bank (MDB) in some PPPs in agreement eastern Europe (mostly for water supply projects).
 The public service contact would act as a PPP contract between the private operator/partner and the procuring agency.
-The project support agreement is a contract signed by the procuring authority with the EBRD, by which there is an expressed direct commitment to "cover the resulting financial revenue shortfall 29 ".
+The project support agreement is a contract signed by the procuring authority with the EBRD, by which there is an expressed direct commitment to "cover the resulting financial revenue shortfall ".
 This is also explicitly structured in the project support agreement in the form of service payments, or in some way conditioned to performance.
 Institutional PPPs This term refers to PPPs where the government controls the PPP company and usually owns the majority of the shares.
 This PPP Guide considers that an institutional PPP may be regarded as a true Private Finance PPP when the private sector is involved significantly as an equity investor, (with a significant portion of the equity shares) therefore assuming project risks, and the debt financing is at risk of performance.
 Service contracts or contracts for the management of existing infrastructure may also be institutional PPPs, in addition to DBFOM types of contracts.